 will help heal your subgroup when you use and when you apply a boon to yourself thanks to .
 Of course, any other form of healing will also trigger .

 will grant Regeneration to allies when you cleanse conditions.
 You can cleanse with , , and .

 grants Might whenever you use an Elixir.
 Your Elixirs are: , , , and .

 You should always run with , as it provides a very strong source of healing, condition cleanse and even a leap. is a strong contender for the second slot.
-The damage reduction will stack multiplicatively with that from Protection, for a total of 56% damage reduction in your subgroup with 48% uptime.
-If there are no strong attacks to protect against, your strong healing allows you to give up this spot for more utility.
+The Barrier spam is extremely strong but you will recieve 35% of the incoming damage that your subgroup recieves.

 is your go to skill to slot in extra CC, giving you 564 extra Breakbar damage over four seconds for one slot, every 50 seconds.
 If you need to use this skill for the Knockback, or simply for the lower cooldown, consider traiting Tools for .
 This does not increase the CC applied.

 is a delayed but very strong CC skill dealing 332 Breakbar damage in one hit.
-The initial tagging dart can be intercepted, so this skill is preferably cast point blank.
+The Breakbar damage comes after a three second delay.
 The Superspeed from can provide some extra healing through , but can also help speed up phases or help the squad split up during bomb-like mechanics, such as (the bombs) on Keep Construct.
 You can always precast , then swap out the utility skill, when running towards a boss.

 is usually taken to pulse Protection through , but it also deals 464 Breakbar damage over three seconds when placed.
 Additionally, it gives you access to , which is a blast finisher and personal Stun Break.
 You give up 24 seconds of turret uptime, however, if you decide to pick it up to CC with at a later time.